 The challenge, in my experience, comes from students being too fearful and rigid to take in all the wonder and awe around them.
 Each college has its own tradition, something that can be researched before matriculating.

-Campus visits are essential; they provide opportunities for conversations with students and faculty.
-The campuses I serve as chaplain, Columbia and New York Universities in Manhattan, take great care with their tours and orientations.
-Their goal is less about students fitting into their traditions than about meeting the needs of their students, and that includes their spiritual and religious needs.
+Campus visits are essential.
+They provide opportunities for conversations with students and faculty.
+The campuses where I serve as chaplain, Columbia University and New York University in Manhattan, take great care with their tours and orientations.
+Their goal is less about students fitting into their traditions than it is about meeting the needs of their students, including their spiritual and religious needs.

-We chaplains and religious life advisers are on hand at campus orientations; our contact information is posted online; and we work together in interfaith settings, as well as with campus wellness and counseling centers.
+We chaplains and religious life advisors are on hand at campus orientations.
+Our contact information is posted online.
+We work together in interfaith settings, as well as with campus wellness and counseling centers.
 A workshop offered at NYU called Faith Zone is especially helpful in opening up the conversation about beliefs.
-It is an award-winning program that is being replicated on other campuses.
+It is an award-winning program being replicated on other campuses.

 I recently met with a Mormon student who was preparing to return home to Utah for the holidays.
 Her faith had been challenged, not by other students, but by her church’s discrimination against the children of LGBTQ parents.
 My role was to listen and reflect back what I heard her say so that she could better connect with her thoughts and feelings.

 Attend interfaith gatherings.
 Sadly, interfaith vigils take place often these days.
 Recently I have mourned with my Muslim colleagues the murders of and attacks on their students.
 My interfaith work over the years has both reinforced my Humanist faith and given me great respect for other faiths, especially in the field of social justice, where we share much common ground.
 In Ethical Culture we talk about putting deed above creed.
 Belief is important, but only when it motivates and supports ethical action.